Employee assistance program: Benefits

 Some studies indicate that offering EAPs may result in various benefits for employers, including lower medical costs, reduced turnover and absenteeism, and higher employee productivity.
 Critics of these studies question the scientific validity of their findings, noting small sample sizes, lack of experimental control groups, and lack of standardized measures as primary concerns.
 Proponents, however, argue that the consistency of positive findings across studies in different service sectors denote at least some positive effect of programs, even if the most effective components of such programs have not been determined.
 EAPs may also provide other services to employers, such as supervisory consultations, support to troubled work teams, training and education programs, and critical incident services.

 The provision of employee assistance services has established business benefits, including increased productivity of employees, and a decrease in both presenteeism and absenteeism.
 Employees typically have access to an EAP hotline 24 hours a day, so there is no need to wait to seek assistance.
 If an appointment with a medical professional or counselor is necessary, the employee can arrange to see one in just a few days.
 Because the employee can call anytime, they do not have to worry about calling from a work phone.
 You may also be able to minimize the cost of your health insurance plan, because employees can use the EAP to ward off stress-related illnesses, meaning fewer trips to the doctor.

 Small businesses can especially benefit from EAP programs.
 Even though they may have fewer employees and may not see the need to implement an EAP program, small business owner's bottom line can suffer quicker due to decreased performance and productivity and workplace negativity.
-A small company could be severely damaged if they do not seek effective measure to rectify such issues.
+A small company could be severely damaged if they do not seek effective measures to rectify such issues.
 An employer that provides an effective, full-service EAP can help both themselves and employees by lowering risk and liability, improving employee satisfaction, and especially decreasing the stress small business owners experience when managing numerous responsibilities with little support.